InkyZima/CultureForge/docs/index.md

 title: The CultureForge Book
 ---

+`First draft.
+Send feedback to feedback@cultureforge.net`

 # Introduction

-The introduction contains the prologue to my approach to culture theory, the context of culture, theoretical basics behind my culture theory and how i concluded culture being a fundamental infrastructure piece for creating new city-states (cf. [vision.cultureforge.net](https://vision.cultureforge.net/)).
+The introduction contains the prologue to my approach to culture theory, the context of culture, theoretical basics behind my culture theory and how I concluded culture being a fundamental infrastructure piece for creating new city-states (cf. [vision.cultureforge.net](https://vision.cultureforge.net/)).

 Chapters:
 * [The Depths](TheDepths.md)